Stefan Gröschl

 With Benedikt Boehm, CEO of Dynafit, extreme mountaineer, and co-author of our book “From the Deathzone to the Boardroom”

 Besides the publishing process, what has always been an exciting part of ‘doing research’ is the fieldwork.
-Using mostly qualitative research methods means meeting and actively engaging with a wide range of people with very diverse backgrounds and experiences – ranging from members of the Federation of Saskatchewan Indian Nations and other indigenous groups, to people with disabilities and women top executives.
+Using mostly qualitative research methods means meeting and actively engaging with a wide range of people with very diverse backgrounds and experiences – ranging from members of the Federation of Saskatchewan Indian Nations and other indigenous groups, to people with disabilities and women top executives in MNEs, Michelin starred women chefs, to Somali Diaspora women in Mogadishu (Somalia).

 And besides the traditional forms of research and research outputs, one of the most memorable projects I conducted was with students from Sarcelles’ College Jean Lurçat and its director Mme Christine Gilant in 2012.
 The project focused on the students’ personal experiences and stories when it comes to discrimination.
 Instead of producing a mainstream academic article, we published our collaboration as a ‘bande dessinee’ with the support of two young art designers Jean-Marc Bullet and Ung Don Kim from the Ecole Nationale Superieure de Creation Industrielle in Paris.